Young people in India can help take the country out of its ongoing health and humanitarian crisis.

 Impact of Lockdown: The nation-wide lockdown has led to loss of livelihood, education, access to family planning and sexual and reproductive health services among young couples and young people.
 There is an increase in reported cases of gendered and domestic violence.

-It is about empowerment and participation – backed by rigorous structure, process, quality assurance, and investment in people.
+Participation in the solutions from those most affected is key – backed by rigorous structure, process, quality assurance, and investment in people.
 It is both a means – a way of achieving change and impacts for young people and their communities, youth leading development, and an end in itself – building the capacity, skills and confidence of young people, creating a generation of leaders, and forging sustainable linkages in communities.

 The Role of Young People